 Every studio should be allowed a dud now and then.
-Trouble is, money is involved and those holding the purse strings rarely have patience when a dud falls into their hands.
+Trouble is: money is involved, and those holding the purse strings rarely have patience when a flop falls into their hands.

 But the core of Laika’s four films does not revolve around what can be done with stop-motion animation, but how stop-motion animation can bring a story to life.
 Laika’s fifth movie in ten years, Missing Link, fails to adhere to this formula and joins the cadre of movies full of pretty pictures and rote storytelling.

-Story-wise, Missing Link is enjoyable for kids who haven’t been beaten to death by the same old, same old, but for everyone else, there is a predictability—not to mention dullness—to each scene.
+Story-wise, Missing Link is enjoyable for kids who haven’t been beaten to death by the same old, same old, but for everyone else, there’s a predictability—not to mention dullness—to each scene.
 The vocal performances are fine; Jackman, in particular, gives it his all while Galifianakis digs into the Amelia Bedelia aspects of Susan.
 The animation is pretty to look at, but even that lacks tangibility.

-Missing Link is by far Lakia’s sleekest looking movie, and it might be too much of a good thing.
+Missing Link is Lakia’s sleekest looking movie by far, and it might be too much of a good thing.
 There’s a plastic quality to the characters’ face and hair, which hews it closer to contemporary computer animation than it does the herky-jerky days of Ray Harryhausen.
 A pity, homogeneity only benefits the few.

 Voice performances by Hugh Jackman, Zach Galifianakis, Zoe Saldana, Timothy Olyphant, Emma Thompson